 Summer.
 Saturday Night.
 Suzy Blueberry and I are leaning against my ’72 Cadillac, aka The War Wagon, parked in the Calf Pasture parking lot, along with at least 100 other cars, mostly driven by high school students or young adults like us..
 We’re sipping Budweisers and laughing about last Saturday night’s antics when we spot a complete babe zooming into the beach parking lot.
 We both stop talking and gawk.
-He’s riding a Kawasaki (aka: rice burner) hunched down, leaning forward, hugging the bike like a surfer paddling out, like it’s an extension of his body He’s wearing a cut off t-shirt, which compliments his deeply tan, sculpted arms, flat stomach, faded jeans and high top, unlaced Nike sneakers.
-Red swish, no helmet, mirrored Ray-Bans.
+He’s riding a Kawasaki (aka: rice burner) hunched down, leaning forward, hugging the road like a surfer paddling out, the bike an extension of his body He’s wearing a cut off t-shirt, which compliments his deeply tan, sculpted arms, flat stomach, faded jeans and high top, unlaced Nike sneakers, red swish, no helmet, mirrored Ray-Bans.
 His long, dirty blonde locks whip in the wind, and his profile is that of a Roman God.
-Say, Persius in ‘The Clash of The Titans’ He rides straight across the entrance road, directly in front of us, revving the bike’s engine,whah! whah! waaanngg! and Blue and I just stare.
+Say, for example Persius in ‘The Clash of The Titans’ He rides straight across the entrance road, directly in front of us, revving the bike’s engine,whah! whah! waaanngg! and Blue and I just stare.
 Here, on an ordinary hot summer night, with Zeppelin’s “Achilles Last Stand’ in the background, comes something astonishing.

 Suzy’s pointing, her finger underlining the bike’s route, until he zips around a curve and is gone, flying around the road that hugs the outer perimeter of the beach.
 She’s doing a faint little dance of excitement as well, hopping up and down on the balls of her feet.
 She tries to talk before she’s swallowed her current slug of beer, and coughs, spraying beer all over.
 I jump out of the way and we both laugh like crazy, energized by the sight of this motorcycle fox.
 “Lee!’
 Blue says, catching her breath, and wiping off her chin with her sleeve, “Who was that?!!”

-I squint my eyes down to their maximum sharp-shooter mode, the mode that sees raccoons, mailboxes, or dimes on the ground.
-The mode that might just bite into an onion, thinking it’s an apple.
+I squint my eyes down to their maximum sharp-shooter mode, the kind that spots raccoons at night, or dimes on the ground.
 It’s not so much eyesight, as it is determination.
 But just as I’m about to give up (and possibly go park by the exit-or better yet- across the exit) I actually spot him.
 He’s parked by the East Side crowd.
 This is a little concerning, but not overly.
 The East Side crew can be a little low rent (this coming from someone with $3.00 in her wallet!)
 You have to be scrappy to make it in that crowd.
 They listen to John Cougar and Huey Lewis, maybe a little Zep.
 The guys wear jeans without shirts (Out!
 At night!)
 The girls chew Bubble Yum like curd, tease their hair into brillo pads, and always have combs or picks outlining the back pockets of their too tight jeans.
-They smoke Kools, and drink Busch or Colt 45, and some even have babies.
+They smoke Kools, and drink Colt 45, and some even have babies.
 But right now they are hosting the hottest of babes, and I wish I was over there, wish I knew someone in the crowd.
 I focus in and try to watch his every move -the bike’s presumably shut down, but I can’t tell over the din of the crowd.
 He’s still on it, straddling the seat, leaning forward, elbows resting on the handlebars.
-His long, sandy hair’s slanting over his face as he looks down,all silky in the breeze.
+His long, sandy hair’s slanting over his face as he looks down, all silky in the breeze.
 His chiseled arms (probably tatted), even his unlaced Nikes,with their fat tongues- it’s all a right up my alley.
 None of the girls over there are even talking to him- what is wrong with them?
 Maybe they just don’t want anymore babies…

 “Mmmm!’
 I say, surprised that I said it out loud.
 I point him out to Blue, who with her famously awful eyesight looks over and says “Oh- Is that him near the red truck?”
 She’s not even close.

 “Oh, wait! wait!” she says excitedly, “Lee- I think I see him.
 He’s near that van!”
 “No” I grasp her little head on either side, like a pay viewer on a boardwalk, and slowly position it where it needs to go.
 “Oh!” she chirps.
 ‘There!” and she points.
 We both stare, letting out big sighs.
 It occurs to me I need to keep some binoculars handy.
-Throw a pair the glove box.
+Throw a pair the glove box next time I think of it.

-“Lee, I don’t think he’s from around here” Blue says, seriously, like maybe it’s a dealbreaker.
+“Lee, I don’t think he’s from around here” Blue says, seriously, like he could be a local we’ve somehow overlooked.
 (As if!)

 “Ya think?….’
 I start to laugh: “I’m pretty sure I would have noticed that for sure!”
 I say, hitch-hiker thumb thrown in his direction.
 Just then, someone shouts out my name.